Generalized Heisenberg Dynamics Revisited: From Nambu dynamics to generalized Heisenberg dynamics

-with an infinitesimal constant $\varepsilon$ and normal cubic matrices $(G_1)_{l~\!\! m~\!\! n}$ and $(G_2)_{l~\!\! m~\!\! n}$, using a cubic matrix version of the fundamental identity\footnote{ When normal forms play the role of generators, the validity of the fundamental identity is confirmed for generalized matrices with $n (\ge 3)$ indices in subsection 4.2.
+and a cubic matrix version of the fundamental identity\footnote{ When normal forms play the role of generators, the validity of the fundamental identity is confirmed for generalized matrices with $n (\ge 3)$ indices in subsection 4.2.
 In eq.~\eqref{F-id-gH}, the Hamiltonians $H_1$ and $H_2$ act as generators.}:

-it is shown that the equation is invariant such that
+it is shown that the equation \eqref{gH-eq} is invariant such that

 where $A'_{l~\!\! m~\!\! n} = A_{l~\!\! m~\!\! n} + \delta_{G}A_{l~\!\! m~\!\! n}$.
 In eq.~\eqref{deltaG-gH}, $\widetilde{(G_1G_2)}_{l~\!\! m~\!\! n}$ is defined by

 using normal cubic matrices $(G_1)_{l~\!\! m~\!\! n}$ and $(G_2)_{l~\!\! m~\!\! n}$ given by